guisaliba/portfolio/README.md

 - CSS
 - JavaScript

-## Installation
+## Running

-To install this project, clone the repository using the following command:
+To run this project, clone the repository using the following command:

 ``` bash
 git clone https://github.com/guisaliba/portfolio.git
 ```

-And then run `index.html` with Live Server.
+And then you may run `index.html` with Live Server.
 </samp>